righettod/poc-argon2/README.md

 Java bindings by [phxql](https://github.com/phxql/argon2-jvm) has been used because it's the only currently proposed for Java in the [bindings list](https://github.com/P-H-C/phc-winner-argon2#bindings).

-Due to the kind of data processed (password), the implementation without the embedded pre-compiled native libraries has been used in order to don't embed native untrusted compiled code (even if project owner of argon2-jvm is a nice guy, is just a secure approach) that will be difficult to validate (for java part, sources are provided in Maven repositories along compiled one and jar files can be decompiled if needed):
+Due to the kind of data processed (password), the implementation without the embedded pre-compiled native libraries has been used in order to don't embed native untrusted compiled code (even if project owner of argon2-jvm is a nice guy  :+1: , is just a secure approach) that will be difficult to validate (for java part, sources are provided in Maven repositories along compiled one and jar files can be decompiled if needed):

 https://github.com/phxql/argon2-jvm/blob/master/docs/compile-argon2.md